 Undergraduate Star of the Month!

-Shannon has been a great help in the MAD Lab this Fall!
+Shannon has been a great help in the MAD Lab this Spring!
 Her willingness to take the initiative and always get the task done right is very much appreciated!
 Thank you so much for your dedication and keep up the great work!

 A Social Domain Approach to Informant Discrepancies in Parental Solicitation and Family Rules